Loading

 Foster commissioned architect Detmar Blow to make several improvements, including converting the orangery to a chapel, and was appointed High Sheriff of Yorkshire for 1898–99.
 During the Second World War, the house was requisitioned for use as a maternity hospital.
 The chapel dates from 1895 and is a grade II listed building.

-Stockeld is also known to many people as Oakwell Hall from the ITV soap Emmerdale, and has been the setting for various other television and film dramas over the years including Wuthering Heights, A Touch of Frost and Swallows and Amazons.
+Stockeld is also known to many people as Oakwell Hall from the ITV soap Emmerdale.
+It has been the setting for various other television and film dramas, including the 2011 ITV Wuthering Heights serial adaptation, A Touch of Frost and the 2016 film Swallows and Amazons.

 See also